tidyqa/vitepress/docs/about/index.md

 ## About Website

+If you want to know about software testing, here you will find testing techniques I use, tips and my approach to testing.

+If you are new to web development, you will find HTML, CSS and JavaScript tutorials and a collection of useful snippets to help you get started.

 Developed using [VitePress](https://vitepress.dev/) and [StackBlitz](https://stackblitz.com/).

 Content generated for educational purposes with assistance from [ChatGPT](https://chat.openai.com/) and subsequently revised by human editors.